MatthewWid/Whirl/README.md

     const Whirl = require("./whirl");

-From there you are free to get started and explore the powerful features of the **Whirl game engine**.
+From there you are free to get started with making your first game.
 Happy coding!

-# Build the Docs
+## Build the Docs

 **Whirl** uses [JSDoc](https://jsdoc.app/) to write and generate its documentation.